 - Evaluation of the way forward

-Reference Entry Point North has successfully delivered the first ATM Safety Case course to Dubai Air Navigation Services (DANS) with an excellent feedback.
+Reference Entry Point North has successfully delivered the first ATM Safety Case course to Dubai Air Navigation Services (DANS) with excellent feedback.